sdt-research-team/sdt-research-team.github.io/content/posts/go-concurrency.md

 Instead of real threads, Go supports goroutines, which are lightweight threads.
 Go can handle goroutines by using tools from the language's stdlib itself.
 Moreover, Go can provide the right number of real threads to handle goroutines you spawn.

+At any point in time, one thread will be executing one goroutine and if that goroutine is blocked, then it will be swapped out for another goroutine that will execute on that thread.
+It looks like **thread scheduling** but handled by **Go runtime** and this is much faster.

 A go routine is initally created with 2kb of stack size.
 Each function in go already has a check if more stack is needed or not and the stack can be copied to another region in memory with twice the original size.
 This makes goroutine very light on resources.

 | Key                  | GoRoutine                                                              | Thread                                                                                       |